RauxaDataScience/GansContextDataSets/README.md

 <img src="https://cdn-images-1.medium.com/freeze/max/1000/1*FOra0GuA7DqhNGOPBwVNzg.png" width="350" title="https://cdn-images-1.medium.com/freeze/max/1000/1*FOra0GuA7DqhNGOPBwVNzg.png">

-The purpose of this dataset is to train a GAN model to generate realistic images of a chair and to move the research into having GANs generate complex realistic scenes
+The purpose of this dataset is to train a GAN model to generate realistic images of a chair from any perspective and to move the research into having GANs generate complex realistic scenes

 Link to ChairGansContext dataset goes here <>